Do Local Authorities/NHS recognise your diagnosis?

-For most children and young people being referred for Autism Assessment, we suggest an initial appointment followed by two more sessions with relevant clinicians.
+For most children and young people being referred for Autism Assessment, we suggest an initial appointment followed by one or two more sessions with relevant clinicians.
 We can undertake certain assessments on phone to save travel time and to fit standardised assessment flexibly in the evening so that both parents can participate.
 This is also safe during the current COVID-19 pandemic.

 What information do you need for an assessment?

 It is helpful to understand why you have come to us for an assessment.
 If we understand this we can help you best.

 We need information from other sources for a comprehensive assessment.
 For most children who are in an educational setting, we will request school information via parents.